cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

 The Share with Everyone feature SHOULD be disabled.

 <!--Policy: MS.POWERPLATFORM.2.3v1; Criticality: SHOULD -->
 - _Rationale:_ Prevents tenant-wide exposure of applications with unintended users.
-If enabled, this setting grants application access to the **Everyone** group for your organization which is not a standard Microsoft Entra ID security group.
-It's membership includes all users who have ever logged in to your tenant.
+If enabled, this setting grants application access to the **Everyone** group for your organization.
+Its membership contains all users present in the directory, including B2B guest accounts and internal members.
+The **Everyone** group is not a standard Microsoft Entra ID security group and can't be edited or viewed, which complicates auditing and access governance.
 - _Last Modified:_ October 2025
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ TODO
 - _MITRE ATT&CK TTP Mapping:_